 The additional benefits can leave little to no out of pocket expenses for the beneficiary.

-Generally, except for a few states, there are 10 letter plans.
+Generally, except for a few states, there are ten letter plans.
 Each plan consists of a mixture of benefits to pairing with Part A and Part B.

-The only difference with the plans is the cost, as each individual insurance carrier decides the monthly premiums and will vary on a variety of factors.
+Even though benefits are the same across all carriers, each insurance carrier decides the monthly premiums, which will vary on a variety of factors.

-Age, gender, and location are a big factor in what each individual insurance company charges.
+Age, gender, and location are a significant factor in what each insurance company charges.

 Plan G benefits include coverage for the Part A deductible, as well as the 20% coinsurance and copayments.

 It also covers excess charges and medical emergencies while traveling abroad.
 The only thing it does not cover is your Part B deductible.

 Plan N is one of the “cost-sharing” plans.
 Plan N is one of the more affordable Medicare plans but provides fewer benefits.